-Owned(1) 8,297(3)

-Shares

-Beneficially
+Shares Beneficially Owned(1)

-services, since February 2006.
+James A. Abbott, 67, a Director of MGIC since 1989, has been Chairman and a principal of American Security Mortgage Corp., a mortgage banking firm, since June 1999.
+He served as President and Chief Executive Officer of First Union Mortgage Corporation, a mortgage banking company, from January 1980 to December 1994

+Thomas M. Hagerty, 44, a Director of MGIC since 2001, has been a managing director with Thomas H. Lee Partners, L.P. and its predecessor Thomas H. Lee Company, a private investment firm C"THL"), since 1992 and has been with the firm since 1988.
+Mr. Hagerty previously was in the Mergers and Acquisitions Department of Morgan Stanley & Co.
+Incorporated.
+He is also a director of Fidelity National Financial, Inc. and Fidelity National Information Services, Inc. In an attempt to preserve the value of an investment in Conseco, Inc. by an affiliate of THL, Mr. Hagerty served as the interim chief financial officer of Conseco from July 2000 until April 2001.
+In December 2002, Conseco filed a petition under the federal bankruptcy code.

+Shares NOMINEES FOR DIRECTOR Beneficially Term Ending 2010 Owned(1) Michael E. Lehman, 56, a Director of MGIC since 2001, has been Executive Vice President and Chief 8,297(3) Financial Officer of Sun Microsystems, Inc., a provider of computer systems and professional support services, since February 2006.
 From July 2000 to September 2002, when he retired from full time employment, he was Executive Vice President of Sun Microsystems, he was its Chief Financial Officer from February 1994 to July 2002, and held senior executive positions with Sun Microsystems for more than five years before then.

-David S. Engelman, 69, a Director of MGIC since 1993, has been a private investor for more than five years.
+DIRECTORS CONTINUING IN OFFICE Term Ending 2008 David S. Engelman, 69, a Director of MGIC since 1993, has been a private investor for more than five 11,710(2)(3)(4) years.
 He was President and Chief Executive Officer, on an interim basis, of Fleetwood Enterprises, Inc., a manufacturer of recreational vehicles and manufactured housing, from February to August 2002.
 He is also a director of Fleetwood Enterprises, Inc. and Fieldstone Investment Corporation.

-Kenneth M. Jastrow, II, 59, a Director of MGIC since 1994, has been Chairman and Chief Executive Officer of Temple-Inland Inc., a holding company with interests in paper, forest products, financial services and real estate, since January 2000.
+Kenneth M. Jastrow, II, 59, a Director of MGIC since 1994, has been Chairman and Chief Executive 26,332(2)(3) Officer of Temple-Inland Inc., a holding company with interests in paper, forest products, financial services and real estate, since January 2000.
 He served as President and Chief Operating Officer of Temple-Inland from 1998 to 2000 and held senior executive positions with that company and its subsidiaries for more than five years before then.
 He is also a director of Temple-Inland and KB Home.